Opening Night Reception

 Michael will be your expert companion on the guided walks around Ballycroy Visitor Centre in Wild Nephin National Park on Saturday and Sunday

-Meet at the Visitor Centre at 12 noon on Saturday 2nd November or Sunday 3rd November
+Meet at the Visitor Centre on Saturday 1st November or Sunday 2nd November - TIME TBC

 Ballycroy Visitor Centre,